What is Gold Open Access?

 -

-The published work is freely available via the publisher’s website immediately on publication
+The published work is freely available via the publisher’s website immediately on publication;

 -

-The published work is normally published under a Creative Commons license
+The published work is normally published under a Creative Commons license;

 -

-The publisher may apply an Article Processing Charge (APC) to enable Gold OA
+The publisher may apply an Article Processing Charge (APC) to enable Gold OA.

 How can I make my research outputs Gold Open Access?

 The Library has established Open Access publishing agreements with more than 25 publishers.
 These provide Open Access for papers with a University of Manchester corresponding author, without requiring payment of an APC.
+You can find out more about these agreements, and how to access them, via the following article:

-Both Gold and Green OA are valid routes to compliance with the REF and University Open Access requirements.
+Both Gold and Green OA are valid routes to compliance with REF and University Open Access requirements.

 Further support